 Through the Law of Attraction we may learn this: We attract–or create–in accordance with our habitual thoughts and feelings.
 We are to understand that external circumstances are not independent of who we are, but are actually reflective of who we are.
-This, in itself, may be enough to turn new students away; for we are asked to accept that we have created–perhaps on a hidden or subconscious level–the circumstances that surround us.
+This, in itself, may be enough to turn new students away; for we are asked to accept that we have created–on a hidden or subconscious level–the circumstances that surround us.
 It demands that we be responsible and investigate more about ourselves.
-To explore this truth more deeply, I’d like you to follow an imaginary day in the life of John Doe.
+To explored this truth more deeply, I’d like you to follow an imaginary day in the life of John Doe.
 It will be a day without the mirror called Life.

-July 12th, a Thursday: Mr. John Doe–thirty-five, a family man, father of three, a carpenter–drives to the worksite, picks up his tools, and begins his day.
+July 12th, a Thursday: Mr. John Doe–thirty-five, a family man, father of three, a carpenter–drives to the work site, picks up his tools, and begins his day.
 He hammers nails, saws lumber, shouts orders to his crew.
-He climbs ladders, raises timber, walks the perimeter of the worksite.
+He climbs ladders, raises timber, walks the perimeter of the work site.
 He speaks to his boss; his workers too.
 He eats, drinks coffee, urinates in the portable washroom.
 After a number of hours have passed, he climbs into his truck and drives home.
 When he enters his house, his wife asks him how his day has been, and he–with a puzzled expression–replies: “I don’t know.
 I know that I pounded nails, cut some 2 x 6’s, ate, drank, and urinated several times.
 “Do you know what you built?” she asks.
 And to this, he states, “I haven’t a clue.”

 Now, as ridiculous and flawed as this scenario is, it may at least help us understand how life works.
 How could we ever know who we were becoming if we couldn’t see our reflection?
 As in the case of Mr. John Doe, who didn’t know whether he was building a bungalow or a barn, we would remain clueless about the type of life we were building!